Megasolid Idiom — Build a Rich Text Editor in Python

 format_menu.addAction(self.underline_action)

 We finally add the handlers for alignment formatting.
 These are set up as a QActionGroup because they are mutually exclusive: action groups function like radio buttons.
 Each action's .triggered signal is connected to set a specific alignment on the current paragraph via the editor .setAlignment.
-We again use a lambda to, allowing us to pass the specific alignment type to the target method.
+We again use a lambda, allowing us to pass the specific alignment type to the target method.

 python